taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-lowercase.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch2_p00_teaser-01.jpg" alt="Chapter 2 title page" caption="Chapter 2 title page, 'The First VIRS'.
 Art by Miguel Soler Montellano, Lettering by Danbee Kim." %}

+{% include video id="AGp2_tAM5wg" provider="youtube" %}
+When the crowdfunding campaign for *The First VIRS* reached $10K, I made this video of one of the songs from the story album to celebrate!

-Listen to the [demo EP album of songs from *The First VIRS*, called "Pilot Data"](https://soundcloud.com/taunsquared/sets/pilot-data-an-aronauts-ep){:target="_blank"}!
+Listen to more songs from *The First VIRS*, which were originally released as [a demo EP album called "Pilot Data"](https://soundcloud.com/taunsquared/sets/pilot-data-an-aronauts-ep){:target="_blank"}!
 You can also learn more about the creation of these songs, read full lyrics, and watch videos of live performances by visiting [my blog post about the EP album](http://www.danbeekim.org/brainplay/2017-09-14-Pilot-Data-Aronauts-EP/){:target="_blank"}.

 ## What do you mean, a graphic novel thesis?